Majuli: Chutia period

+Ahom period

+Following the Ahom conquest, Majuli region was reorganised as the Mung-klang (Dihing) province of the Ahom kingdom, administered under the office of Dihingia Gohain or Thaomung Mungklang, newly created by Suhungmung in 1525.
+A treaty was signed between the Ahom and the Koch kingdom in 1563 at Majuli, which forced the Ahoms to cede territories on the north bank till the Subansiri River.

 In the first half of the 17th century, the Ahom king Pratap Singha built a rampart on Majuli called Meragarh.
 Lakshmi Singha, an Ahom king who reigned from 1769 to 1780, wrote a grant in 1776 referring to "Majuli Pradesh" and its Kamalabari Satra, Agnichapori, Gajala Satra, and the Tuni River.
 During the Moamaria rebellion, the island was controlled by Howha, a Moamaria rebel leader.

-The 1750 flood also caused significant changes to river channels.
-The Burhi Dihing shifted its confluence about 190 kilometres eastward.
-Its southern branch became known as the Burhi Xuti, while the northern branch turned into the Luit Xuti.
-Over time, the Luit Xuti diminished and became the Kerkota Xuti, while the Burhi Xuti expanded into the present-day main channel of the Brahmaputra.

 Majuli emerged as a cultural and religious centre of Assam in the 16th century, following the visit of the social reformer Srimanta Sankardev.
 Sankardev, a leader of the neo-Vaishnavite movement, propagated Vaishnavism and established monasteries (known as satras) on the island.
 These institutions became important centres of Assamese religion, culture, and art.

 The establishment of satras turned Majuli into a major hub of Vaishnavism, a role it has retained for centuries.
 Under British colonial rule and following India's independence in 1947, the island continued to be recognized as a centre of Assamese culture.
 It is also noted for being the world's largest river island.

 Over the 19th and 20th centuries, Majuli experienced severe erosion, significantly reducing its size.
 In the 1790s, the island covered about 1,300 km^{2} (500 sq mi).
 By the early 20th century, its area had declined slightly to 1,255 km^{2} (485 sq mi).
 As of 2024, continuous erosion had reduced Majuli's area to approximately 880 km^{2} (340 sq mi).